pablobd/bananas/Report.md

 ## Results

-This solution solves the game in 462 episodes.
+This solution solves the game in 462 episodes, which is much faster than the proposed solution at Udacity.